charlestolley/python-snmp/docs/source/installation.rst

    sudo apt install libssl-dev
    pip uninstall snmp
-   pip install snmp
+   pip cache remove snmp        # force pip to re-build the wheel pip install snmp

 You can also download_ and install OpenSSL from source quite easily (run